When Does Translation Require Context? A Data-driven, Multilingual Exploration: Acknowledgements

 We would also like to thank all the members of DeepSPIN and NeuLab who provided feedback on earlier versions of this work.
-This work was supported by the European Research Council (ERC StG DeepSPIN 758969), by the P2020 programs MAIA and Unbabel4EU (LISBOA-01-0247-FEDER-045909 and LISBOA-01-0247-FEDER-042671), and by the Funda\c{c}\~ao para a Ci\^encia e Tecnologia through contracts SFRH/BD/150706/2020 and UIDB/50008/2020.
+This work was supported by the European Research Council (ERC StG DeepSPIN 758969), by EU's Horizon Europe Research and Innovation Actions (UTTER, contract 101070631), by the P2020 program MAIA (LISBOA-01-0247-FEDER-045909), by the Portuguese Recovery and Resilience Plan through project C645008882-00000055 (NextGenAI, Center for Responsible AI), and by the Funda\c{c}\~ao para a Ci\^encia e Tecnologia through contracts SFRH/BD/150706/2020 and UIDB/50008/2020.